Dessia-tech/nurbs/docs/modules_rhino.rst

 ``rw3dm`` comes with the following list of programs:

-* ``on2json`` converts OpenNURBS .3dm files to geomdl JSON format
+* ``on2json`` converts OpenNURBS .3dm files to nurbs JSON format
-* ``json2on`` converts geomdl JSON format to OpenNURBS .3dm files
+* ``json2on`` converts nurbs JSON format to OpenNURBS .3dm files

 Use Cases
 =========

 * Import geometry data from .3dm files and use it with :func:`.exchange.import_json`
 * Export geometry data with :func:`.exchange.export_json` and convert to a .3dm file
-* Convert OpenNURBS file format to OBJ, STL, OFF and other formats supported by geomdl
+* Convert OpenNURBS file format to OBJ, STL, OFF and other formats supported by nurbs

 Installation
 ============